BRP Lapu-Lapu

-BRP Lapu-Lapu (MMOV-5001) (also known as DA BRAR MMOV 5001) is one of two Multi-mission offshore civilian patrol vessel of Bureau of Fisheries and Aquatic Resources.
+BRP Lapu-Lapu (MMOV-5001) (also known as DA BFAR MMOV 5001) is one of two multi-mission offshore civilian patrol vessel of Bureau of Fisheries and Aquatic Resources.
 The ship was locally manufactured in the Philippines by the Josefa Slipways, Inc. in Navotas.
-It was launched on August 10, 2017 and was commissioned into service on December 21, 2017.
+It was launched on August 10, 2017, and was commissioned into service on December 21, 2017.
 Its intended mission is to guard Philippine waters against illegal fishing.